tbnobody/OpenDTU-docs/docs/firmware/compile_webapp.md

 automatically to your ESP.
 That means you can develop the webinterface without flashing the ESP (if the WebAPI stays the same).

-## Install prerequisits
+## Install prerequisites

 You need to install [NodeJS LTS](https://nodejs.org/en/download/){target=_blank} to be able to work with the WebApp.

 ## Building the WebApp

 The WebApp will be build using `yarn`.
 First of all you have to install all the dependencies.
-Afterwards the app will be build.
+Afterwards the app will be built.
 Start a Terminal of your choice and enter the following commands:

 ```bash